thegupta1694/thegupta1694/README.md

 ## 💫 About Me

-🎓 Pursuing Computer Science Engineering at PES University with 8.63 CGPA
-🧠 Passionate about Machine Learning, AI, and Full-Stack Development
+🎓 Pursuing Computer Science Engineering at PES University 🧠 Passionate about Machine Learning, AI, and Full-Stack Development
 🔬 Currently researching video summarization and active speaker diarization at ITTIAM
 📊 Experience with data analysis, ML frameworks, and RAG Chatbots